KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 #### Class Reunion

+Loved hanging out with my classmates!
+It's like no time has passed.
+Appreciate you all!

 ![](2025-recap-images/class-reunion.jpg)
-Me and some of my classmates.
-I appreciate them all!
+Me and some of my classmates

 🔝 <sub>[**back to top**](#table-of-contents)</sub>